FindMySchool LogoFindMySchool

 The new school building opened in 2011 on the banks of the Thames, replacing a striking brutalist structure designed by John Bancroft in the 1960s.
 At drop-off, you notice purposeful movement: students in uniform moving between lessons, staff with high expectations, and a clear sense that becoming better at something matters.
 Located just two minutes from Pimlico tube station, the academy serves a diverse community of 1,113 students aged 11-19, with 38% speaking English as an additional language.

-Pimlico Academy ranks 960th in England for GCSE outcomes (FindMySchool ranking), placing it comfortably in the top 25% of schools.
-The sixth form is even stronger, consistently sending students to Oxford, Cambridge, Imperial College, and Russell Group universities.
+Pimlico Academy ranks 944th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), placing it comfortably in the stronger end of the national dataset.
+The sixth form is also strong, ranked 711th out of 2,549 schools for A-level academic outcomes, with students progressing to Oxford, Cambridge, Imperial College, and Russell Group universities.
 In October 2021, Ofsted judged the school Good overall, with Outstanding ratings for both personal development and sixth-form provision.

 This is a knowledge-rich academy where curriculum ambition runs high.
 The school's mission of providing "the best that has been thought and said" shapes everything from the Victorian novels studied in Year 7 to the extended projects undertaken in the sixth form.
 For families seeking an ambitious state education with serious academic intent, Pimlico delivers.